Notes to Insolubles

 8. It is worth noting that Neckham had studied at the Petit Pont, at the logical school founded by Adam of Balsham.

 9. De Rijk 1962-67, II.2, p.
 594:30-31.
 The Munich Logic's “treatise on insolubles” is now lost.
 This occurrence of the word ‘insolubles’ is the first known use of the term in its technical sense.

 10. Among the unidentified views, the third in Bradwardine's survey tries to fit the paradox into the Aristotelian fallacy of “false cause.”
-The seventh view, interestingly enough from a present-day perspective, denies bivalence for insolubles; they are neither true nor false.
+The seventh view, possibly that of Richard Kilvington, interestingly enough from a present-day perspective, denies bivalence for insolubles; they are neither true nor false.
 Certain authors after Bradwardine likewise refer to the latter view, although no text has been found, from before or after Bradwardine, that actually maintains it as a general claim about insolubles.
 (But see n.
 12 below.
 In the first half of the 1330s, Roger Swyneshed did allow failure of bivalence in certain special cases of insolubles.
 See Spade 1983, and section 3.2 below.)